peteshand/notifier/README.md

 ### Basic usage

-The following is an example of how to create a Notifier of type Int and give it a default value of 5.
+This is an example of how to create a Notifier of type Int and give it a default value of 5.

 ```haxe
 var notifier = new Notifier<Int>(5);